Minimuino/thumbstick-deadzones/README.md

 ---

-- RGB: normalized axis value of input vector (red for X axis, blue for Y axis)
-	Variables: thumbstick raw input (x): pixel x coord thumbstick raw input (y): pixel y coord thumbstick processed input (x): red value
-			   thumbstick processed input (y): blue value

----

 ![Legend - RGB][legend_rgb]

 ---

-Now I will discuss deadzone types.
-For each type, a graph and some python-ish pseudocode will be provided.
-First of all, if we don't apply a deadzone, our raw input magnitude graph will look like this:

-![thumbstick graph - no deadzone][dz_none_gray]

-Open the demo and move around a bit, then release the stick.
+Open the [demo](https://minimuino.github.io/thumbstick-deadzones/demo/) and move around a bit, then release the stick.
 You'll see how the character moves slightly although there's no user input anymore.
 That's what we want to solve by applying a deadzone function to the raw input.
 We'll try first the simplest approach: axial deadzone.

 <p align="center">
   <img width="400" height="400" alt="Axial deadzone" src="demo/assets/image/dz_axial_gray.png">